Hollenback History, Family Crest & Coats of Arms

-Anglo-Saxon name Hollenback comes from when the family resided in Hallam, a place name found in Yorkshire and Derbyshire.
-In Yorkshire, Hallam is found in the South Riding.
-Further research revealed that the name is derived from the Old Scandinavian word hallr, or from the Old English word hall, both of which meant "stony."
-The place name meant "the stony place, the place at the rocks."
 In Derbyshire there is a place called West Hallam and another called Kirk Hallam.
 These names are derived from the Old English word halh, which meant "remote nook of land."
 Kirk in the Old English meat "church;" the name as a whole would be "church in a remote place," while West Hallam was a "remote place in the west."

 Early Origins of the Hollenback family

-Yorkshire at Hallam or perhaps at Halling, a village on the North Downs in the northern part of Kent that dates back to the 8th century when it was first listed as Hallingas.
+The surname Hollenback was first found in Yorkshire at Hallam or perhaps at Halling, a village on the North Downs in the northern part of Kent that dates back to Saxon times in the 8th century when it was first listed as Hallingas.

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) and literally meant "settlement of the family of a man called Heall, " from the Old English personal name + "ingas."
+By the time of the Domesday Book of 1086, the place name was known as Hallinges, and literally meant "settlement of the family of a man called Heall, " from the Old English personal name + "ingas."

 Early History of the Hollenback family

-Another 324 words (23 lines of text) covering the years 1250, 1417, 1403 and 1405 are included under the topic Early Hollenback History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hollenback research.
+Another 91 words (6 lines of text) covering the years 1250, 1417, 1403, 1405, 1360, 1370, 1537, 1537 and 1537 are included under the topic Early Hollenback History in all our PDF Extended History products and printed products wherever possible.

 Hollenback Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hollenback has been recorded under many different variations, including Hallam, Halam, Hallum and others.

 Early Notables of the Hollenback family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Hollenback Notables in all our PDF Extended History products and printed products wherever possible.
+Another 112 words (8 lines of text) are included under the topic Early Hollenback Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hollenback family to Ireland
+Migration of the Hollenback family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hollenback or a variant listed above: James Hallam who settled in Maryland in 1741; William Hallam settled in Barbados in 1680 with his servants; Thomas and William Hallam settled in Newcastle co.
 Del. in 1855.